nelson6e65/phpdoc-vuepress/README.md

 [![Documentation](http://img.shields.io/badge/📜-Documentation-lightgrey.svg)](http://nelson6e65.github.io/phpdoc-vuepress)

+Template for generating your PHP API documentation in a pretty VuePress format.

 This package provides a **phpDocumentor** template to generates the API documentation of your code to be integrated in a nice looking [VuePress](https://vuepress.vuejs.org) project.

 > Only tested with the default theme of VuePress.